-This Heritage Statement forms part of the application to North Herts District Council for retrospective Listed Building Consent for alterations to The Cabinet, Reed, Herts. by Mr Richard Newman who acquired the property at auction in December 2015.
+This Heritage Statement forms part of the application to North Herts District Council for planning permission and Listed Building consent for the subdivision of The Cabinet, Reed, Herts and change of use of part of the premises from Public House to Dwelling and will include retrospective Listed Building Consent for alterations to the premises by Mr Richard Newman who acquired the property at auction in December 2015.
 Various alterations to the premises had already been commenced by the previous owners but not completed.
 Listed Building Consent for these alterations has not been obtained.

-An application for Change of Use and Listed Building Consent for alterations carried out by Mr Newman since he took possession of the property has been submitted separately under references 16/02113/1 and 16/02129/LB.
+An application for Change of Use and Listed Building Consent for alterations carried out by Mr Newman since he took possession of the property has previously been submitted under references 16/02113/1, 16/02129/1LB and 17/01524/1LB.
+These applications were refused on appeal.